 In general, steel grades range from low carbon to high carbon and can be further classified based on the presence of specific elements such as nickel, chromium, or molybdenum.

 The most common organizations are ASTM, AISI, and SAE, each with its specific grading system.
 ASTM, for instance, provides standards for steel products such as plates, tubes, and pipes.

-AISI focuses on alloy steel grades, while SAE grades are mainly used in the automotive industry.
-These organizations ensure that steel products meet certain standards and are fit for their intended use.
+AISI focuses on alloy steel grades, while SAE grades are used in the automotive world.
+These organizations ensure that steel products meet specific standards and are fit for their intended use.

 Additionally, they provide a common language for buyers and sellers, making it easier to identify the appropriate steel grade for specific applications.

 1. SAE – Society of Automotive Engineers (USA)